Barr, Ayrshire: Natural features

 Barr has many naturally occurring features and a wealth of wildlife.
 It is popular with many people who enjoy the peace and quiet of the village and surrounds.
 There are several signed walks in the area, many of which pass through Forestry Commission land, although there are many which follow farm settings.

 Buildings

 The parish has a strong Covenanting history with several being laid to rest in the village cemetery.
 The village has a church which is open at all times.
 In addition, Kirk Angus lies at the heart of the village.
 Although the main building of the church has been converted into private residence, the clock tower was donated to the people of Barr.

-At present options are being investigated for ways to utilise this valuable and historic resource for the community.
+Governance

+Barr community council has been the longest suspended parish council in Scotland due to complaints surrounding a controversial hall project that has divided the village.
+The complaints, first received in late 2022, were finally resolved when the community council was unsuspended on 4 July 2025.
+During those years the organisation carried on its role and brought the first mobile phone signal to the village.

 Language

 According to a reference in The Carrick Covenanters by James Crichton, the last place in the Scottish Lowlands where Gaelic was spoken was the village of Barr on the River Stinchar in Ayrshire.
 Barr was once regarded as one of the most isolated places in that part of Scotland, though situated only a few miles from Girvan as the crow flies.
 Crichton gives neither date nor details.